 Skomina consulted VAR to make sure the foul had occurred inside the penalty area, but the review showed Lang fouled Olsson just outside the 18.
 While Toivonen’s well-struck free kick was stopped by Sommer, it was the last act of the match as Sweden advanced to its first quarterfinal since a third-place finish in 1994 and second since finishing runner-up as host in 1958.

 The Blagult will play the winner of the Colombia-England match in the quarterfinals Saturday in Samara.

-Switzerland, which played without starting defenders Stephan Lichtsteiner and Fabian Schar as they served a yellow-card suspension, was denied its first quarterfinal appearance since hosting the 1954 World Cup.
+Switzerland, which played without starting defenders Stephan Lichtsteiner and Fabian Schar as they served yellow-card suspensions, was denied its first quarterfinal appearance since hosting the 1954 World Cup.
 Despite taking 18 shots and having almost 65 percent possession, Die Nati had only four shots on target as they made their second straight exit in the round of 16.

 Sweden got out of the blocks quickly, and Marcus Berg should have done better in the eighth minute when he lashed a shot wide of the right post from 10 yards.
 A Swiss turnover added to the anxiety but Albin Ekdal blazed over the bar from 18 yards in the 10th minute.

 While Die Nati were putting chances through, they were not severely testing Olsen as he comfortably saved on a tight-angle shot from Blerim Dzemaili after he was sent through by Xherdan Shaqiri.
 Switzerland was funneling its attack through Shaqiri as he played in his customary attacking role from the right, but his crosses were lacking their usual accuracy to severely threaten Sweden’s back four.